RunJiaJi/MagCluster/README.md

 ---

 ## Installation
+**MagCluster has been checked by bioconda on Linux and MacOS.
+It is currently not supported on Windows, try [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) instead if you are using Win10.**
 ### Conda
 MagCluster can be installed through [Conda](https://www.anaconda.com/products/individual).
 We recommend creating a ***new environment*** for MagCluster to avoid dependency conflicts.